usbtemp/utmp-cli/README.md

 Instead of compiling from the source, already compiled executable could be downloaded from [Releases tab](https://github.com/usbtemp/utmp-cli/releases/latest).

 ### Windows
-This application could be also compiled on Windows with a MinGW compiler.
+This application could be also compiled on Windows with a MinGW compiler, see `COMPILING.md`

 ### OpenWRT/LEDE
 Package (with digitemp) is available at [opkg-packages](https://github.com/usbtemp/opkg-packages).